The Descriptive Complexity of Graph Neural Networks: Preliminaries

 For an FNN $\FF=\big(V,E, (\Fa_v)_{v\in V},\vec w,\vec b\big)$ with architecture $\FA=\big(V,E, (\Fa_v)_{v\in V} \big)$ we define functions $f_{\FF,v}:\Real^p\to\Real$ for $v\in V$ and $f_{\FF}:\Real^p\to\Real^q$ by

 As for circuits, to simplify the notation we usually denote the functions $f_{\FA}$ and $f_{\FF}$ by $\FA$ and $\FF$, respectively.

-\begin{remark} The reader may have noticed that we never use the activation function $\Fa_v$ or the bias $b_v$ for input nodes $v=X_i$.
-We only introduce them for notational convenience. \emph{We may always assume that $\Fa_v\equiv0$ and $b_v=0$ for all input nodes $v$.} \end{remark}
+\begin{myremark} The reader may have noticed that we never use the activation function $\Fa_v$ or the bias $b_v$ for input nodes $v=X_i$.
+We only introduce them for notational convenience. \emph{We may always assume that $\Fa_v\equiv0$ and $b_v=0$ for all input nodes $v$.} \uend \end{myremark}

 Typically, the weights $w_e$ and biases $b_e$ are learned from data.
 We are not concerned with the learning process here, but only with the functions computed by pre-trained models.